Triquanta/drupal-project/README.md

 All modules available on drupal.org can be easily added via the following procedure.
 For modules and libraries not found on drupal.org see the FAQ below.

-1. From the repository root use the folling command:
+1. From the repository root use the following command:
    `composer require "drupal/module_name:^x.y"`
    Replace module_name with the modules system name.
 And replace x.y with the semantic version number you want (major.minor).
 2. Then go to the docroot and enable the module.